bshuva/bshuva.github.io/src/content/journals/grounded-theory.md

 The First chapters define Grounded theory, it tries to explain how organic and fluid grounded theory for qualitative analysis, which opens its multiple iterations by different people.
 This one is one of them which carries the initial ideology as it was built by Galser and Strauss.

-Through an example of “Margie Arlen '' story it explains how difficult and complicated it becomes to gather qualitative data and analyze it, further compare and create conceptual analysis.
+Through an example of “Margie Arlen" story it explains how difficult and complicated it becomes to gather qualitative data and analyze it, further compare and create conceptual analysis.
 Grounded theory gives a path between collecting and analyzing data to construct theories ‘grounded’ in the data itselves.
 The guideline offers a set of general principles and heuristic devices rather than hard rules.

 Grounded theory starts with data.
 These data are constructed through observations, interactions, and materials that we gather about the topic or setting.
 Then we begin to separate, sort, and synthesize these data through qualitative coding.
 Coding means that we attach labels to segments of data that depict what each segment is about.
 Coding distills data, sorts them, and gives us a handle for making comparisons with other segments of data.
 By making and coding numerous comparisons, analytic grasp of the data begins to take form.
 We write preliminary analytic notes called memos about codes and comparisons and any other ideas about data that occur to us.
 When inevitable questions arise and gaps in our categories appear, we seek data that answer these questions and may fill the gaps.
 The collected data and the categories become more theoretical because we engage in successive levels of analysis.
 This work culminates in a 'grounded theory,' or an abstract theoretical understanding of the studied experience.